Updated: November 2020

 On WordPress, the standard editor since version 5.0 (called “Gutenberg” to people used to the old rich text editor) is a compromise between flexibility and ease of use.

 You can do a broad range of things on the WordPress editor, including multi-column layouts and quite a few things that the Ghost editor doesn’t do at all.

 But on the other hand, the WordPress editor can be frustrating to use.
 Clicking on objects (e.g. to change their settings) can send you jumping around a page in unpredictable ways.
 Clicking on something to move it down means it might move to a place where you can’t click it easily to move down again.
 It has improved since 2018, but it’s still annoying.

-We still use WordPress for many sites due to its flexibility as a platform, but for pure writing purposes, it's a long way behind both Ghost and Medium.
+We still use WordPress for most of our sites sites due to its flexibility as a platform, but for pure writing purposes, it’s a long way behind both Ghost and Medium.